Mental Model

 - hold an interactive PTY-backed shell

-SSHConnectionowns the real SSH connection- that connection can open channels
+SSHConnectionowns one authenticated SSH connection- that connection opens channels

-- different public wrapper types sit on top of different channel families
+- public wrapper types sit on top of those channel families

 The 30-Second Object Graph